AnghelCC/Web2/README.md

 # Web2

-The task I posted on this webpage was to try and recreate a given website look.
+The task I posted on this webpage was to try and recreate a given website look using only HTML and CSS.

 The task is in the PDF file.